crazzfeng/sendcloud-docs/docs/Data Analysis/statistics.md

       </td>

       <td style={{ textAlign: "left" }}>
-        Number of recipients who opened the email.
+        The number of recipients who opened the email is counted, and one email only counts once.
         Ratio=Unique Open/Delivered.
       </td>
     </tr>